avivdaum/sysprobe/README.md

 **Usage:** sysprobe <subcommand> [options]

 The subcommands will be chosen from the tasks list below.
-You must pick any 3 tasks to implement in part 1, and 1 task in part 2 (doing more is optional but not required).
+You must pick any 3 tasks to implement (doing more is optional but not required).

 ### Constraints
 - Use only standard libraries (no third-party packages).